tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 This dashboard evaluates market expansion opportunities by comparing revenue growth patterns and profit performance.

-### Key Observations
+### 🔎 Key Observations

-- APAC and EU contribute a large share of total revenue but show slower growth and limited margin improvement
+- APAC and EU contribute a large share of total revenue, but show **slower growth and limited margin improvement**
-- Canada contributes a smaller share of revenue (~5%) but demonstrates higher growth compared to mature markets
+- Canada contributes a smaller share of revenue (~5%) but demonstrates **higher growth and more stable profitability**
-- Africa shows strong growth potential but with higher volatility in both revenue and profit performance
+- Africa shows **high growth potential**, but with noticeable volatility in both revenue and profit performance

-### Interpretation
+### 💡 Interpretation

-- APAC and EU exhibit characteristics of mature markets, where revenue is stable but incremental growth and margin expansion are limited
+- APAC and EU exhibit characteristics of **mature or saturated markets**, where growth opportunities are limited and margin expansion is constrained
-- Canada shows a more balanced growth pattern, where revenue expansion is supported by relatively stable profitability
+- Canada represents a **scalable growth market**, where expansion is supported by both increasing revenue and stable profitability
-- Africa represents a high-growth but high-risk market, where inconsistent performance may impact scalability
+- Africa represents a **high-growth but high-risk market**, where inconsistent performance may impact scalability and predictability

-### Recommendation
+### 🚀 Recommendation

-- Prioritize **Canada** as the primary expansion market due to its balanced growth and profitability profile
+- **Prioritize Canada as the primary expansion market**, given its balanced growth and profitability profile
-- Consider **Africa** as a secondary opportunity, focusing on stabilizing performance before scaling
+- **Consider Africa as a secondary opportunity**, focusing on risk control and performance stabilization before scaling
-- Limit expansion in **APAC and EU**, and instead focus on improving operational efficiency and margin optimization
+- **Limit expansion in APAC and EU**, and instead focus on improving operational efficiency and margin performance in these markets
 ---
 <a id="final-conclusion--recommendations"></a>
 ## 🔎 Final Conclusion & Recommendations

 ### 📌 Key Conclusion

-Canada emerges as the most suitable market for expansion, combining stable profitability with consistent revenue growth.
+- Canada emerges as the most suitable market for expansion, as it is the only market where **revenue growth is consistently supported by stable profitability**

-Overall, not all revenue growth translates into sustainable profitability, and expansion decisions should prioritize margin quality over volume.
+- Across markets and product categories, the analysis indicates that **not all revenue growth translates into profit**, highlighting a structural gap between volume and value creation
+- Sustainable expansion should therefore be driven by **profitability and margin quality**, rather than revenue growth alone

-### 🎯 Strategic Recommendations
+## 🎯 Strategic Recommendations

 1. **Prioritize expansion in Canada**
-   - Balanced growth (~15–18%) and stable margins (~12–14%)
+   - Focus investment on markets where growth and profitability are aligned
-   - Lower risk of scaling unprofitable revenue
+   - Scale operations in a controlled manner to maximize return on expansion

 2. **Improve margin efficiency in APAC before scaling**
    - Optimize pricing, discount strategies, and product mix
    - Avoid scaling low-margin, volume-driven growth

 3. **Maintain the US as a stable revenue base**
-   - Focus on operational efficiency and margin optimization
+   - Focus on operational efficiency and cost optimization
-   - Not a priority for aggressive expansion
+   - Position the US as a cash-generating market rather than a growth driver

-4. **Shift focus from revenue to profit quality**
+4. **Shift focus from revenue growth to profit quality**
    - Track profit margin alongside revenue KPIs
-   - Align growth strategy with profitability goals
+   - Align growth strategy with long-term profitability goals

-5. **Align product strategy with profitability goals**
+5. **Align product strategy with profitability**
-   - Prioritize high-margin categories such as **Copiers and Accessories**
+   - Prioritize high-margin categories such as Copiers and Accessories
-   - Reassess low-margin categories like **Tables and Bookcases**
+   - Reassess low-margin categories like Tables and Bookcases

 ---

-### 🚀 Business Impact
+## 📈 Business Impact

-By prioritizing expansion in markets where growth is supported by profitability:

-- The business can avoid scaling low-margin markets that increase revenue but dilute overall profitability
+- Reduce the risk of scaling markets that increase revenue but dilute overall profitability

-- Improve profit efficiency by focusing on segments and markets that generate higher value per transaction, without increasing operational complexity
+- Improve profit efficiency by focusing on high-margin products and markets

-- Enable more effective resource allocation by directing investment toward markets and products with stable and predictable returns
+- Enable more effective resource allocation by prioritizing stable and scalable opportunities

-- Build a more sustainable growth strategy by shifting from volume-driven expansion to margin-supported value creation
+- Build a more sustainable growth strategy by shifting from volume-driven to value-driven expansion